 With the recent 20% pullback in equity markets, and the mainstream media’s ensuing response, sentiment among investors and traders is finally that we could be on the cusp of a longer-term recession.
 While some investors view this as an extreme detriment and definitive proof that they should move out of the markets, or that they won’t make money, we view it as just the opposite.
 We are investors, not market timers.
 We know that we can make money in a recession: we’ve done it before, and we will do it again.
 The only question is how.

-Go to the bottom of this article to see 2 of our favorite recession-resistant stocks heading in 2019, or sign in with your premium account to go straight to the list.
+Sign in with your premium account to go straight to the list.

 We define recession resistant companies as companies that may experience some setbacks during a recession, but still may be able to grow.
 For instance, while consumer spending may lighten up during a recession, discount retailers are likely to feel less of the brunt of slowing spending then other retailers.
 This is because, as spending lightens up, some consumers will be encouraged to move toward these types of discount retailers in order to accommodate their new spending habits.
 This will offset some of the loss of business that takes place as a result of the recession.
 Even technology companies that are serving special niches of the economy like telecom and data center solution providers can sustain growth during economic soft patches.

 We also think about companies like cigarette manufacturers, fast food companies and alcohol manufactures as recession resistant.
 Many times, when financial hardships occur in people’s lives, they are more likely to wind up spending on things like alcohol and tobacco.
 Regardless, these are items that consumers don’t necessarily part with, even when times get tough.
 In terms of fast food, it is an industry that is considered to be semi-recession resistant because the need to eat is always going to exist.
 We have seen during past recessions that consumers have moved out of traditional restaurants, which can be expensive, and toward fast food.